dentolos19/dentolos19/README.md

   - 🚀 making projects that i would (mostly) never release
   - 🧑‍💻 copyin- ahem; getting inspiration from other ppl's code
   - 🚀 im bad at versioning my releases (trying to follow [semver](https://semver.org)/[calver](https://calver.org))
-  - 🧪 im lazy at writing tests; dont expect my tests to be good
+  - 🧪 im lazy at writing unit tests; dont expect them to be good
+  - 📑 im also lazy at writing documentation; dont even expect them to be good either

 ### 💻 Programming Languages